Introducing Cloud Drive

 - Cloud-default storage — All files are stored in the cloud by default, protected by PreVeil’s end-to-end encryption.
 Local storage is freed up automatically, and users can choose to keep select files on-device for offline access.

-- Familiar desktop file management — Users view and manage their entire encrypted file structure directly from File Explorer (Windows) or Finder (macOS).
+- Familiar desktop file management — Users view and manage their entire encrypted file structure directly from Window’s File Explorer.
 Opening a file pulls down a copy for local editing with native applications, and shared files automatically lock when being edited to prevent version conflicts.

 These updates allow users to work with encrypted files more naturally within their existing desktop workflows.